-Over 262,000 mosquitoes were captured during 4,344 trap nights with the two trap types in 2017.
-Most of the mosquitoes captured were females (95%) and 91.4% of them were captured in the dry ice-baited traps.
-A total of 7,103 mosquito samples (of one to 50 female mosquitoes each) were tested by the District in 2017.
-The first West Nile virus-positive mosquito samples were detected on one sample of Cx. pipiens and one sample of Cx. tarsalis both collected from the same location on June 8, 2017.
-The last positive sample was collected on October 17, 2017.
-A total of 240 mosquito samples tested positive for West Nile virus in 2017 - 153 from Sacramento County and 87 from Yolo County.
+Over 223,450 mosquitoes were captured during 4,523 trap nights with the two trap types in 2018.
+Most of the mosquitoes captured were females (96%) and 73% of them were captured in the dry ice-baited traps.
+A total of 6,951 mosquito samples (of one to 50 female mosquitoes each) were tested by the District in 2018.
+The first West Nile virus-positive mosquito sample was a sample of Cx. tarsalis mosquitoes collected on May 30, 2018 from Sacramento County.
+The last positive sample was collected on October 5, 2018 also from Sacramento County.
+A total of 390 mosquito samples tested positive for West Nile virus in 2018 - 300 from Sacramento County and 90 from Yolo County.
 No seroconversion for other viruses was detected.